-Check that the areas between the sensors and the toe boards are clear of sawdust buildup or obstructions that could result in false sensor readings.
-Be sure each sensor is lit when the corresponding toe board is down.
-Loosen the jam nut and adjust the sensor up or down so it is positioned over the toe board.
-Adjust the sensor away from the toe board until the sensor light goes out.
+Check that the areas between the sensors and the activator plates are clear of sawdust buildup and/or obstructions that could result in false sensor readings.
+Be sure each sensor is lit when positioned over the corresponding activator plate.
+Loosen the jam nut and adjust the sensor away from the activator plate until the sensor light goes out.
 Then adjust back in until the sensor light comes on plus one full turn.
 Tighten the jam nut.